A Comprehensive Survey of Knowledge-Based Vision Question Answering Systems: The Lifecycle of Knowledge in Visual Reasoning Task: Knowledge sources

 \subsection{Hybrid Knowledge}

-To harness the benefit of implicit and explicit knowledge at the same time, works utilize hybrid knowledge sources are proposed.
-Earlier works such as KAT~\cite{Gui2021KAT:Vision-and-Language} uses a contrastive-learning-based module to retrieve knowledge entries from an explicit knowledge base, and uses GPT-3~\cite{Brown2020LanguageLearners} to retrieve implicit knowledge with supporting evidence.
+To leverage the complementary strengths of both explicit and implicit knowledge, recent KB-VQA research has explored hybrid knowledge sources, which combines both implicit and explicit knowledge sources.
+With access to both types of knowledge, hybrid knowledge benefits from the interpretability and low hallucination risk of explicit knowledge, as well as the access to open-world knowledge provided by LLMs.
+For hybrid knowledge, studies have been centered around the effective cross interaction between implicit and explicit knowledge.
+Earlier works such as KAT~\cite{Gui2022KAT:Vision-and-Language} uses a contrastive-learning-based module to retrieve knowledge entries from an explicit KB, and uses GPT-3~\cite{Brown2020LanguageLearners} to retrieve implicit knowledge with supporting evidence.
 Then the knowledge will be integrated jointly by a reasoning module and the decoder.
-REVIVE~\cite{Lin2022REVIVE:Answering} further highlights the importance of regional information and proposes a novel Regional Feature Extraction Module with GLIP~\cite{Li2022GroundedPre-training} as the backbone.
-With the exploit of regional information, question and context to retrieve different types of knowledge.
+REVIVE~\cite{Lin2022REVIVE:Answering} further highlights the importance of regional information when retrieving both implicit and explicit types of knowledge.